Arash-Rezaie/SessionRepository/README.md

 ```
 Also, you may want to use it to notify listener.
-1.after obtaining a session, register listener class:
+1. After obtaining a session, register listener class:
 ```java
 session.register(yourClass); //usually 'this'

 ```
-2.Subscribe a __public__ method as listener:
+2. Subscribe a __public__ method as listener:
 ```java

 @Subscribe(keyword = "aKey", mainThread = true, deleteKey = true)